sage-code/eve/manual/keywords.md

 | Keyword  | Description
 |----------|-----------------------------------------------------------------------
 | forge    | create a new object reference / object instantiation on the heap
-| reset    | replace a reference with another reference just created by a constructor
 | alter    | modify underline value of a reference or value of a native variable
 | clone    | copy a reference into another reference, with deep copy operator "::"
 | share    | share  a reference from existing reference